 In 2006 she began the practice of mindfulness meditation which taught her how to sit still, how to stay with delight and distress without running away.
 Through silent retreats at Spirit Rock Meditation Center and Kairos House of Prayer, she discovered an unconditional compassionate presence able to hold the weight of all her experiences without breaking.
 Her core teachers include Tara Brach, Dori Langevin, and Jackie Long.

 Kaveri lives with her family in northern California where she enjoys Family Medicine, parenting, yoga, writing, swimming, and the outdoors.
-She has worked for Palo Alto Medical Foundation as a family physician for over thirteen years.
+She has worked for Palo Alto Medical Foundation as a family physician for over fifteen years.
 Inspired by Stanford's Compassion Cultivation Training, UC San Diego's Mindful Self-Compassion Training, James Baraz's Awakening Joy course, and Peggy Tabor Millin's Centered Writing Practice, she has given mindfulness and compassion lectures, facilitated writing groups, created a six week meditation and writing class to help meet challenges and hold fear, and led women's daylongs on the voice of kindness, healing the maternal line, and most recently self-compassion: no parts left out.
 She is currently a member of Spirit Rock's sixth Dedicated Practitioner's Program.

 When she connects with her inner voice, she can hear the cries of all beings to be known, loved, safe, and happy.